Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 The Candlestick Pattern Identifier is a technical indicator I developed using research by Thomas Burkowski in his book "Encyclopedia of Candlestick Patterns".
-In his research, Burkowski researched candlestick patterns based on their efficiency and frequency and created a comprehesnive list of top performing patterns across both Bull (upward market trend) and Bear (downward market trend) markets.
+In his research, Burkowski researched candlestick patterns based on their efficiency and frequency and created a comprehesnive list of top performing patterns across both upward and downward markets.
 When using Burkowski's research, I created my own set of parameters to look for patterns with high frequency and high percentage of success.

 ## How it Works

-##### Criteria
+### Criteria

 The indicator holds formulas I created for 25 candlestick patterns and outputs them onto a chart in TradingView for any stock across any timeframe.
 All candlestick patterns were selected from Encyclopedia of Candlestick Patterns based on the criteria below

-- Probability of success: 66% or higher in Bull or Bear markets (Ensures 2/3 trades made on pattern have a chance of success)
+- Probability of success: 66% or higher in up or down markets (Ensures 2/3 trades made on pattern have a chance of success)
 - Frequency: 10 or higher (Avoids rare patterns with small sample size)
 - Simplicity: 4 candles or less (Formulas with increased complexity will create less signals)

-##### Formulas
+### Formulas

 I created formulas using comparison operators on the "open", "close", "high", and "low" properties of a candlestick.